vobrechkov/SemanticHub/README.md

 The solution consists of the following projects:

-- **SemanticHub.AppHost** – .NET Aspire AppHost responsible for provisioning Azure resources (Azure AI Search, Azure OpenAI) and wiring up service discovery.
+- **SemanticHub.AppHost** – .NET Aspire AppHost responsible for provisioning Azure resources (Azure AI Search, Azure OpenAI) or an OpenSearch container, and wiring up service discovery.
 - **SemanticHub.Api** – The main REST API hosting Microsoft Agent Framework agents, knowledge tools, and multi-agent workflows.
 - **SemanticHub.IngestionService** – Service responsible for ingesting Markdown and other sources, generating embeddings with Azure OpenAI, and indexing content into Azure AI Search.
 - **SemanticHub.Web** – Blazor Server application (legacy UI kept for reference).